JoeyGE0/home-assistant.io/source/_integrations/reolink.markdown

   <img src='/images/integrations/reolink/rich_notification__new_trigger.png' alt='Screenshot: new trigger'>
 </p>

   Then under **Entity**, select the binary sensor from the drop-down list corresponding to the camera event for which you want to receive a rich notification.
-For the Reolink integration the options are:
+For the Reolink integration, the options are:

     - binary_sensor.*camera name*_motion
     - binary_sensor.*camera name*_person